About? About what?

 Who am I?

-I have been a Girl Scout for 36 years and spent 12 years as a troop leader.
+I have been a Girl Scout since I was a child and spent 12 years as a troop leader.
 In my free time (ha-ha), I enjoy spending time in the garden, behind the camera, on the computer, and with my family & friends.

 Reminders from the office: